 Staging of osteosarcoma

-Staging is the process the doctor uses to find out how far the cancer has spread.
-The stage of the cancer is based on the results of physical exams, imaging tests, and any biopsies that have been done, which were described in the section “How is osteosarcoma found?”
+The stage of a cancer is a standard summary of how far it has spread.
+The stage is based on the results of physical exams, imaging tests, and any biopsies that have been done, which were described in the section “How is osteosarcoma found?”
 The treatment and outlook for survival depend mostly on the stage of the cancer.

 Localized or metastatic